jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/defects.md

 ## Theoretical Shear Strength
-If we consider material failure when a crystal fails, then we must shift the nearest neighbors of all atoms on a  [[slip-plane]] simultaneously.
+If we consider material failure when a crystal fails, then we must shift the nearest neighbors of all atoms on a  [slip planes](slip-plane.md) simultaneously.
 Each bond must be stretched and broken together, each of which has an associated unit of energy.
 According to [[Frenkel]], for two rows of atoms, shear stress follows a sinusoidal shear stress behavior that atoms in equilibrium, $a_{min}$ and metastable equilibrium, $a_{max}$.